 After a few years as an only child, we decided we’d bring Brosky a playmate.

-He thinks he’s a chihuahua in size, and therefore sees nothing wrong with climbing up, with all 125lbs of his body in tow, and plopping right down in your lap.
+He thought he was chihuahua in size, and therefore saw nothing wrong with climbing up, with all 125lbs of his body in tow, and plopping right down in your lap.

-While Brosky is clearly the alpha, he tolerates a lot from Wilbert, who at age 4, is still as playful as when he was 1!
+While Brosky was clearly the alpha, he tolerated a lot from Wilbert, who at age 4, was still as playful as when he was 1!

-They are best buddies, never far from each other and love chasing each other around the yard, playing tug of war with toys, or just snoozing on the deck.
+They were best buddies, never far from each other and love chasing each other around the yard, playing tug of war with toys, or just snoozing on the deck.

-Sometimes he’s a little needy, but if you give him 10 seconds of loving, he’ll move on.
+He was just. so. sweet.
+Sometimes he was a bit needy, but if you gave him 10 seconds of loving, he’d move on.

-I’ve come to learn that he just wants you to know he’s there and that he loves you.
-And wants to be loved back.
+I came to learn that he just wanted you to know he was there and that he loved you.
+And wanted to be loved back.

 And really, can you resist that sweet face?